isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Plotting Tools
 - [Veusz](http://home.gna.org/veusz/) - A GUI front-end for MatPlotLib from SciPy.
 Easy to get your data in, and then create a lot of different kinds of plots.
 Might be easier for a non-programmer than simply learning Python and MatPlotLib.
 [Linux, Mac, Windows]
-- [XYScan](http://rhig.physics.yale.edu/~ullrich/software/xyscan/) - A cool little tool for grabbing x/y coords of data points from, eg.,plots in PDF papers you downloaded.
+- [XYScan](http://rhig.physics.yale.edu/~ullrich/software/xyscan/) - A cool little tool for grabbing x/y coords of data points from, eg., plots in PDF papers you downloaded.
 Might be the only way to get raw data from some publications.
 [Linux, Mac]
 - [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) - An additional library to make MatPlotLib plotting easier/nicer in SciPy.
 [Linux, Mac, Windows]
 GGPlot2 - Ditto, but for R instead.
 [Linux, Mac, Windows]
 - [GeoRose](https://yonggeng.wordpress.com/2013/03/06/rose-diagram-software/) - A little software tool for making quick Rose diagrams and strike/dip plots.
 [Windows, Mac]

 #### Data Exploration
 - [GGobi](http://www.ggobi.org/) - A very cool program to interact with your 2D and 3D scatter-plotted data.
-Not necessarily for publication plots, but to get to know your data better.
+Not necessarily for publication-ready plots, but rather simply to get to know your data better.
 Very useful!
 [Linux, Mac, Windows]

 #### Network Analysis
 - [Cytoscape](http://www.cytoscape.org/) - Perhaps a bit complex to learn and use, but seems very powerful.
 Seems to be a large user-base.
 [Linux, Mac, Windows]